Electric-Coin-Company/zcash-swift-wallet-sdk/README.md

 - `${ZCASH_POD_SRCROOT}/zcashlc/libzcashlc.a` this is the librustzcash build .a file itself
 - `lib/libzcashlc.a` (as vendored library that will be added as an asset by xcodeproj)
-- `ZcashSDK.generated.swift` which contains sensitive values for the SDK that change depending on the network environment we are building for
-- `WalletBirthday+saplingtree.generated.swift` helper functions to import existing wallets

 **2. Build Phase**